Text Us

 Understanding SSDI Approval: What You Need to Know to Get Benefits

-Navigating the Social Security Disability Insurance (SSDI) system can feel overwhelming, especially when you're already dealing with a disabling condition.
-SSDI approval is not guaranteed, and understanding what the Social Security Administration (SSA) looks for can significantly improve your chances of receiving the benefits you need.
+Navigating the Social Security Disability Insurance (SSDI) system can feel overwhelming, especially when you're dealing with a serious medical condition that prevents you from working.
+Understanding what influences SSDI approval can significantly improve your chances of getting the benefits you need and deserve.

-Severity: Your condition must significantly limit your ability to perform basic work activities like standing, walking, sitting, lifting, remembering instructions, or interacting with others.
+2. Severity of condition: Your medical condition must significantly limit your ability to perform basic work activities

 Common Reasons SSDI Applications Are Denied